uptane/uptane-standard/uptane-standard.md

     * The vehicle identifier the ECU is associated with
     * A public key
     * The format of the public key
-    * Identification of the ECU as a primary or a secondary
+    * Whether the ECU is a primary or a secondary

 The inventory database MAY record other information about ECUs and vehicles.